Last updated: December 10, 2025

 | $10,000 | $ |

-Older homes with aging infrastructure or deferred maintenance often face higher insurance costs.
-Keep meticulous maintenance records and share updates with your insurer to help positively influence policy terms.
+Older homes with outdated systems or deferred maintenance usually pay more.
+Keep detailed maintenance records and share upgrades with your insurer to help secure better rates.

 DP-3, also known as Special Form coverage, is widely considered the gold standard for Ohio rental properties.
 It reimburses losses on a replacement cost basis and protects against most direct physical damages except those specifically excluded in your policy.